martinprest/DEDIT/readme-DEDIT.txt

 DEL		delete current record, confirm with Y/N
 EDIT	edit current record (as COPY but old record deleted) FIND	search for text in records, like FIND from the Organiser top menu, a second selection turns find mode off, recalls find text from previous search
-MODE	changes record displayed after edit: either new edited record (new rec) or record prior to edit (old rec) BACK	move back to previous record
+MODE	inducates record displayed after edit: either new edited record (new rec) or record prior to edit (old rec), further presses of "m" will toggle the mode.
+BACK	move back to previous record
 ZAP		delete whole diary, all records!
 Use with caution!
 Asks to confirm Y/N, twice QUIT	exit DEDIT